Windows issues following Core Agent 2.7.6 and Intercept X 2.0.17 update. See KBA 135504 for more information.

 Not product specific

-The instructions below explain the basic steps for enabling a complete memory dump on a Windows 7 computer.
+The instructions below explain the basic steps for enabling a complete memory dump on a Windows 7 and above computer.
 The instructions are similar for other Windows operating systems.

 Note: If you are attempting to generate a complete memory dump on computer running a server operating system read the following Microsoft article before continuing: How to generate a kernel or a complete memory dump file in Windows Server 2008 and Windows Server 2008 R2.